Pediatric Preventative Dental Care

 Dental examinations in our office generally include the following:

-- Thorough examination of the teeth, looking for areas of decay, teeth that will be may becoming out soon, future orthodontic needs, and any treatment diagnosis
+- Thorough examination of the teeth, looking for areas of decay, teeth that will be coming out soon, future orthodontic needs, and any treatment diagnosis

 - Head, neck, and mouth visual examination(s)